molgenis/molgenis-imputation/README.md

 * ```--nosubmit```: Do not submit for execution the generated scripts.
 * ```--results```: Same as ```--output```

+## Notes
+All scripts detect if the output files are in place and in case they are, the execution is skipped.
+This helps in cases when an execution get abruptly stopped, to resume from the last succesful execution step.
+By selecting a different results directory or deleting the generated results you can repeat the analysis.

 ## License
 This software is under the Simplified BSD Licese.